MinecraftMediaLibrary/EzMediaCore-Wiki/source/resourcepack.rst

 command and specify which players to target to, the name of the sound, and whatever setting they want to use for the sound.
-We use a similar technique but in code in MinecraftMediaLibrary.
+We use a similar technique but in code in EzMediaCore.

 Throughout the library, we would name the sound under the plugin name in full lowercase with a sound named "audio".
 This sound will be linked to an ogg which